-Assessing and managing potential driving disability can be challenging and time consuming, especially because it is often considered a personal rather than a clinical issue.
+Assessing and managing potential driving disability can be challenging and time consuming, because many clinicians often consider it a personal rather than a clinical issue.
 Legal and ethical questions may also deter clinical team members from addressing driving ability in older adults.
 Yet as medical conditions arise and progress with advancing age, older adult drivers and their caregivers will increasingly turn to clinical team members for guidance on safe driving.
 The challenge is in balancing the safety of older adults against their transportation needs and the safety of society.
-This guide is intended to help answer the following questions and, if necessary, help clinical team members counsel patients about driving cessation and alternative means of transportation.
+This guide is intended to help answer the following questions and, if necessary, help clinical team members counsel patients about transportation planning, including driving cessation.

 - At what level of severity do medical conditions impair safe driving?